Greg Cosell's Film Review: Why Tom Brady always has productive targets, even without Gronk

 And what’s striking is the Patriots have done just fine this season with Gronkowski practically playing just five healthy games.
 I think the Patriots were uniquely equipped to have success without Gronkowski, and their overall approach has allowed them to unearth productive receivers like Hogan as well.

-The Patriots have a different gameplan every week, on both sides of the ball.
+The Patriots have a different game plan every week, on both sides of the ball.
 They will entirely change what they do from week to week, based on perceived weaknesses in the opponent.
 As such, they’ve never had an offense that ran through Gronkowski per se, even though he has been very productive.
 They don’t run an offense through anyone.
 It changes week to week.
-So when the Patriots had to come up with gameplans that didn’t involve an injured Gronkowski, it wasn’t a huge philosophical shift for them.
+So when the Patriots had to come up with game plans that didn’t involve an injured Gronkowski, it wasn’t a huge philosophical shift for them.

 Hogan is a good example of a talented but overlooked player who can be very productive within the offense.
 I like him as a receiver – he has some skill as a deep threat, and has good size – but I believe a lot of his success is a product of the Patriots’ schemes and concepts.
 I think Julian Edelman can win routes from the slot, whereas Hogan fits great within the context of the offense.
 They can get receivers open a lot with formations, personnel and route concepts.
 And Brady is great at finding those open receivers, of course.